Cryptocurrency can provide astronomically high returns overnight; however, there is also a considerable downside

 Firstly, we need to make the distinction between investing and trading – the biggest difference being the time horizon.
 With trading in any asset, the time horizon tends to be short-term and often more speculative in nature.
 It is not rare for traders to execute dozens of trades a day to take advantage of intra-day price fluctuations.

-Trading is approached with discipline as those who are most successful carefully manage their exposures.
-On the other hand, investing is also a disciplined plan but meets specific financial goals over a longer period, usually five years or more.
+Trading is approached with discipline, as those who are most successful carefully manage their exposures.
+On the other hand, investing is also a disciplined plan that meets specific financial goals over a longer period, usually five years or more.
 Investors may build a strategy in order to save for college, purchase a house, or plan for retirement.

 Next, you need to examine your risk tolerance.
 As cryptocurrencies experience volatility, whether cryptos is a good investment depends on how much risk you can bear.
 If even small swings in prices keep you up at night, higher volatility investments may not be the suitable investment for you.